gray0018/Mesh-deformation-based-normal-integration/README.md

 - We use the normal map of standord bunny as input, and add sparse depth prior from different parts.
 <img src="data/normal_depth_prior.svg" >

-- Below is the mean absolute error map of not adding depth prior and adding depth prior.
-We can see that adding depth prior significantly reduce the depth error.
+- Below are the mean absolute error maps of not adding depth prior and adding depth prior.
+We can see that adding depth prior significantly reduces the depth error.
 <img src="data/with_and_wo_depth_prior.svg" >